apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication.md

 ### REST

+Registration records may be tracked using an external REST API.

 {% include {{ version }}/rest-configuration.md configKey="cas.authn.mfa.yubikey.rest" %}

 The following endpoints are expected to be available and implemented by the REST API: